-- Ambiguity in contract scope leads to either: - Nothing getting done; or - Disagreement as to how things get done. - Understand what services are being provided - Ensure that there is there a clear and detailed description of the services to be provided. - Governing Board should retain final decision-making authority over school operations.
+- Ambiguity in contract scope leads to either: - Nothing getting done; or - Disagreement as to how/what things get done. - Ensure that there is there a clear and detailed description of the services to be provided. - Governing Board should retain final decision-making authority over school operations.